idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 0 ChangeLog.md

 - Uniform color for search buttons in the search bar.
 - In "Shorten match information" option of the Matchboard, the length of the shortened resource name is increased to 4 characters.

+ The 4-letter short names for MT services are in the new build (*2018030401*).
+The build also lets the user change the color of the Search bar at the top of the UI via View > Colors > Searchbar color menu.

 ## 2018 - Akua - 20180118

 *Important!
 The update features some improvements to MS Word filter.
 Please complete all your Word translation projects in your current CafeTran version before updating.*